nbarkhina/numero/README.md

 # Why did I make this?

-The TI-83 is where I first learned how to program in high shcool using the built in TI-Basic language.
+The TI-83 is where I first learned how to program in high school using the built in TI-Basic language.
 It was amazing discovering all the cool games people made and were able to get running on this device.
 There is a huge ecosystem of games and apps that have been created for these calculators over the years that deserve to be preserved and enjoyed by all!

 # Using the core